 2000: The chapter acquired 1,400 acres in Bandera County to establish Love Creek Preserve, which protects unique features such as scenic canyons and bigtooth maples of the southern Edwards Plateau.

 2001: We completed the acquisition of the 19,740-acre Independence Creek Preserve.
-Its Caroline Springs delivers 5,000 gallons of water per minute to Independence Creek, a major part of the streamflow of the Pecos River.
+Its Caroline Springs (pictured) delivers 5,000 gallons of water per minute to Independence Creek.

 2003: In the largest private conservation land deal in Texas' history, the Conservancy purchased 87,760 acres surrounding the headwaters of the pristine Devils River.